Routing Back to C [Part 1]: Judgment Is the Last Expensive Thing

 popped on return free(p) walks back

-The exact header layout depends on which allocator you’re linked against (glibc’s ptmalloc, jemalloc, tcmalloc, mimalloc, Windows’ HeapAlloc, etc).
-I’ll use glibc for the numbers below because it’s what Linux defaults to.
+Header layout depends on the allocator (glibc’s ptmalloc, jemalloc, tcmalloc, mimalloc, HeapAlloc).
+I’ll use glibc, it’s the Linux default.

-A minimum chunk size plus alignment padding means malloc(1) is never really 1 byte.
-On 64-bit glibc, every chunk is at least 32 bytes and aligned to 16:
+Minimum chunk size plus alignment means malloc(1) is never really 1 byte.
+On 64-bit glibc, every chunk is at least 32 bytes, aligned to 16:

 ┌──────────┬───┬──────────────────┐